 What this means for the future of X

-If X's algorithm really does evolve towards a more pleasant, personalized experience, it could revolutionize the approach to social networking.
+If X's algorithm really evolves towards a more pleasant and personalized experience, it could revolutionize the approach to social networks.
 However, the question of transparency and selection criteria remains crucial to avoid excessive control of information.

-So, do you think this change will make X a healthier space, or will it pave the way for censorship in disguise?
+So, do you think this change will make X a healthier space or will it open the door to disguised censorship?
 Contact us to share your point of view!